Who We Are

 Thad is the builder who keeps it all running.
 He is in charge of infrastructure, expansion and development, field and compost management, animal housing and rotation, repairs and maintenance, etc. While his interests fall mainly with livestock, grazing and pasture development, he has been diligently learning the ropes of market gardening and has quickly taken over managing harvests and processing.
 Thad continues to work sporadically in New York City doing architectural plaster restoration and managing design/build projects.
 The son of an Army Colonel, he grew up primarily in Virginia and has a BFA in Drawing from the University of Florida.

 It must be great to grow up on a farm, surrounded by a loving, extended family, munching on baby fennel bulbs while you chase chickens around the barn.
 Luke Starling Simerly is the inspiration, motivation and namesake of the farm.
 He specializes in weeding and hoeing, watering in the greenhouse and collecting eggs.
-He attends Kindergarten.
+He’s in the Second Grade, a green belt in Tae Kwon Do and studies guitar.

 Kate Farrar, "Growing for Restaurants," Edible Hudson Valley, Spring 2016